 None of these scenarios are situations that would lead me to believe that a person’s pain is not real.
 Rather it would help to show how trauma may be related to that person’s level or frequency of pain and how psychotherapy may be able to help a person who is experiencing migraine or chronic pain.
 Medical treatments may need to be used in combination with psychotherapy during treatment and thereafter.
 But, the person’s ability to respond to medical treatment is typically enhanced by his or her participation in psychotherapy.

-If you do not already have access to this course through your doctor, you will need to schedule an initial one-hour consultation with me through BOOK A CALL.
-If I determine during the initial consult, that the course is necessary or will add value to your treatment, I will provide you with a code for you to access the course.
+If you do not already have access to this course through your doctor, you will need to schedule an initial one-hour consultation with me via BOOK A CALL.

 If I determine that the course is necessary or will add value to your treatment, I will provide you with a code for you to access the course, at anytime that you are client who is active in treatment.